This laundry soap recipe makes an excellent laundry soap, without:

 There are many DIY (do it yourself) laundry soap recipes out there.
-They require a lot of effort to make, resulting in a satisfactory, yet not perfect, homemade laundry soap, that doesn't clean as well as you would like, but you use it anyway because it's better than detergent.
+They require a lot of effort to make, resulting in a less than perfect, homemade laundry soap, that doesn't clean as well as you would like, but you use it anyway because it's better than detergent.
 I know about this, because I made an imperfect homemade laundry soap recipe and used it for years.

-Here's a little of my laundry soap history:
+Here's a little of my laundry soap recipe history:

 Ithaca Soap's organic coconut oil based liquid Castile soap was packaged in plastic bottles for 15 years.
 I was never a fan of plastic bottles, but I loved our liquid soap.
 Over the years, I brainstormed, researched, and made crazy plastic substitute prototypes, to see if we could sell our liquid soap without the bottle.
 Glass was out of the question because of breakage and ship weight issues.